ConsultingMD/factree/README.md

 [![Gem Version](https://badge.fury.io/rb/factree.svg)](https://rubygems.org/gems/factree)
 [![Build Status](https://travis-ci.org/ConsultingMD/factree.svg?branch=master)](https://travis-ci.org/ConsultingMD/factree)

 Have a complicated decision to make?
-Factree will guide you through it step by step, identifying exactly which facts you need to gather along the way in order to reach a conclusion.
+Factree will guide you through it step by step, identifying exactly which questions you need to answer along the way in order to reach a conclusion.

 ## Installation